 And we built the HealthLynked platform to make that possible.
 It has all the right stuff to let patient members really take control of their healthcare,… and the right vision for providers to really have access to all the real-time health information that makes the best possible care a reality.

 We are Improving HealthCare!
-Go to the Apple store or HealthLynked.com today to download the first of its kind, universal, portable health record and connection and collaboration tool that is clearly paving the way to a much better medical future.
+Go to our website healthlynked.com, the Apple store, or Google Play, today to download the first of its kind, universal, portable health record and connection and collaboration tool that is clearly paving the way to a much better medical future.